-Tip 1 – You can take a payment holiday, or figure out what happens next if you’ve already taken one
+Tip 1 – It’s still possible to apply for a payment holiday or see what happens next if you’ve already taken one

 If you’ve not already requested one: you can apply online for a mortgage, credit card and personal loan payment holiday of up to 3 months if you need to.
 You can apply for a payment holiday up to (and including) 31 March 2021.

 If you took a payment holiday in the past and would like to take another one: visit the pages above for further details about eligibility and how to apply.

 If you’re coming to the end of an existing payment holiday: don’t worry, we’ll be in touch before your first payment is due with information about what happens next.
 If you’ve been contacted by us, you’ll find further information on our money worries page.

 So that we can help customers most in need, please only call us if you’re worried about making your payment which is due in the next 7 days.